LIJUCHACKO/XmlDB/README.md

 </body>
 ```

+7. Recursive search.

+     `identifiedNodes, _ = xmlDB.GetNode(DB, 0, "../h1")`

-Also Example see :"https://github.com/LIJUCHACKO/ods2csv_xmlDB".
+Also see Example  :"https://github.com/LIJUCHACKO/ods2csv_xmlDB".
 I have used this library to parse ods xml content.